|Flora. Giuseppe Arcimboldo. 1589. Private collection. |

 Henry David Thoreau (1817-62), writer, transcendentalist, naturalist

 Giuseppe Arcimboldo (1527-93) worked as court portraitist and festival organizer during the reigns of three Hapsburg emperors: Ferdinand I (1558-1564), Maximilian II (1564-1576), Rudolph II (1576-1612).
-He is best known for his allegorical "composed head" portraits, with Vertumnus: Portrait of Rudolph II being the most outstanding example.
+He is best known for his allegorical "composed head" portraits, with Vertumnus: Portrait of Rudolph II being one outstanding example.
 In this particular portrait Arcimboldo imagines his patron as Vertumnus, the Roman god of metamorphosis, vegetation and the four seasons.
 Rudolph II was so pleased by the painting that he granted Arcimboldo the title of Count of Palantine.

 There has been speculation among art historians that these works suggest some form of mental illness.
 However, that theory is not very persuasive when considering the portraits within the context of the Hapsburg court and, most especially, the reign of Rudolph II.